ryanthaam/algobot/docs/PRD.md

 # 🤖 AlgoBot

-An automated ETHUSDT trading bot designed to execute high-probability liquidity sweep setups with disciplined risk management — now enhanced with ML-based trade filtering using Random Forest.
+An automated trading bot designed to execute high-probability liquidity sweep setups with disciplined risk management enhanced with ML-based trade filtering using Random Forest.

 ---